draganako/booksAPI/README.md

 Run the following in terminal:\
 docker-compose up\
-.\mvnw clean install\
+mvn clean install\
-.\mvnw spring-boot:run
+mvn spring-boot:run

-The created tables can be seen at localhost:8888 with Adminer tool Using Postman, write http://localhost:8080/v1/*some_route_from_controller* and supply body as JSON
+The created tables can be seen at localhost:8888 with Adminer tool and filled by choosing SQL command option and then copying testData.txt contents to the command input shown
+Using Postman, write http://localhost:8080/v1/*some_route_from_controller* and supply body as JSON